cernbox/smashbox-deployment/README.md

 In Windows search tab search for 'Command Prompt', right click and open as administrator

 ###### (7) Locate and change current directory in cmd:
-Locate where you cloned the smashbox-deployment folder, from cmd `cd` in the deployment folder
+Locate where you cloned the smashbox-deployment folder, from cmd `cd` in the `smashbox-deployment/setup/` folder

 ###### (8) Run setup script:
 From cmd run the following command: